 Coming Back as Your Ears and Spaces Change

 What feels loud or comfortable today may not feel the same a year from now.
 New neighbors, hobbies, jobs, or health changes can alter your relationship with sound.
-Saving a few key articles gives you a place to return when your questions shift, so you do not have to start from zero each time.
+Saving a few key articles gives you a place to return when your questions shift.